 Practical Course on Insolvency Counselling (PCIC)

-Canadian regulations under the Bankruptcy and Insolvency Act (BIA) require that individuals who counsel debtors in trustees' offices and credit counselling services become registered Insolvency Counsellors.
+Canadian regulations under the Bankruptcy and Insolvency Act (BIA) require that individuals who counsel debtors in trustees' offices and credit counselling services become registered Insolvency Counsellors as outlined in the office of the Superintendent in Bankruptcy’s Directive 1R.

-To be eligible to enrol in the PCIC, candidates must send required proof that they meet either of the following requirements: A and A i or A ii or B.
+To be eligible to enroll in the PCIC, candidates must send required proof that they meet either of the following requirements.

 A: successful completion of either a high school diploma or high school equivalency certificate (having passed the General Education Development (GED) test), plus one of: